Frontpage0x/frontpage0x/README.md

 - Curation Token Parameters (Forum Token Parameters)
   - Initial Prices
   - Cost Curve
-- "Like" Fee
+- Upvoting Fee
-  - Like Fee Amounts
+  - Upvoting Fee Amounts
-  - Like Fee Distributions (Content Creator, Moderators, District Funds)
+  - Upvoting Fee Distributions (Content Creator, Moderators, District Funds)
 - Use of Frontpage Funds

 **Frontpage Token**

 The Frontpage Token (FPT) will be used as a voting token similar to the Dank Token in Meme Factory.
 It will have the added utility of also being used as the native currency for Forum Creation.
 Forum Creation deposits and fees will need to be paid through the FPT.
-Note that the Frontpage token is not intended to be used for forum user deposits or "like" pricing.
+Note that the Frontpage token is not intended to be used for forum user deposits or upvote pricing.

 FPT will be generated by DNT (District Network Token) holders staking their DNT into the Frontpage District.
 For every week, that a DNT holder has their DNT staked into the district, they will earn 1/100 FPT per DNT.
 This is to reward long-term stakers.